A room at Sonesta Philadelphia Rittenhouse Square.

 Which room?
 Plump for Club Lounge access, then you're guaranteed a higher floor (and a better view), as well as free breakfast, snacks, drinks and wifi.

-Time Out tip: Besides education, University City is absolutely packed with excellent dining options, including New Deck Tavern, White Dog Cafe and Pod Japanese.
+Time Out tip: University City is home to four universities and colleges, but don't let that convince you there's nothing for foodies here.
+The area is absolutely packed with excellent dining options including New Deck Tavern, White Dog Cafe, and Pod.

 • Hotels